django-oscar/django-oscar/docs/source/ref/apps/offer.rst

 Offers
 ======

-Oscar ships with a powerful and flexible offers engine.
+Oscar ships with a powerful and flexible offers engine which is contained in the offers app.
 It is based around the concept of 'conditional offers' - that is, a basket must satisfy some condition in order to qualify for a benefit.

 Oscar's dashboard can be used to administer offers.